 On the next window, you are required to enter the right brand or model name and other details as well.
 Verify the information and click on “Next”.

-Type “000000” to confirm the above steps and then follow the instructions displayed on the computer screen.
-Follow the steps according to your device and this will boot your device in download mode.
+Then follow the instructions displayed on the computer screen.
+Follow the steps according to your device and this will boot your device in Download mode.

 Step 5: Repair the Issue

 Now, hit on “Next” and the firmware downloading will begin.
 Meanwhile, the problem will check the issues related to your Android device and will fix it efficiently.

 Part 3: 12 most common fixes for Google Play Services error

 1. Update Google Play Services to the latest version

 One of the main reasons for Google Play services error is the outdated version.
 Therefore, it is suggested to update the app in the first place and check if the problem persists or not.
 Here is how to do it:

 - To begin with, head to the Google Play Store from the Home screen.